webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Learned-From-the-Classics.md

 ---
 aliases:
-  - Learned From the Classics
+- "Learned From the Classics"
 tags:
 - Compendium/CSRD/en/Foci/Learned-From-the-Classics
 - Focus/Category/Fantasy/Modern
-title: Learned From the Classics
-collection: Foci
-kind: Compendium
 ---

 ## Learned From the Classics
 Magic comes intuitively to some people, but you’ve always had to work a bit harder.
 Luckily, you find that research comes naturally.
 You know what questions to ask; you know which books, websites, or professionals will have the answers.
 You spent years studying and practicing, and you taught yourself everything you know.
 Now you’re a skilled magician who’s always eager to learn more—evidenced by your lengthy reading list.